scaleway/terraform-provider-scaleway/docs/resources/rdb_instance.md

     - `pn_id` - (Required) The ID of the private network.
     - `enable_ipam` - (Optional) Whether the endpoint should be configured with IPAM.
 Defaults to `false` if `ip_net` is defined, `true` otherwise.
     - `ip_net` - (Optional) The IP network address within the private subnet.
 This must be an IPv4 address with a CIDR notation.
+If not set, The IP network address within the private subnet is determined by the IP Address Management (IPAM) service.
-    The IP network address within the private subnet is determined by the IP Address Management (IPAM) service if not set.
+    - `enable_ipam` - (Optional) If true, the IP network address within the private subnet is determined by the IP Address Management (IPAM) service.

 ~> **NOTE:** Please calculate your host IP using [cidrhost](https://developer.hashicorp.com/terraform/language/functions/cidrhost).
 Otherwise, let IPAM service handle the host IP on the network.